davidtavarez/davidtavarez.github.io/_posts/2018-09-04-encrypting_files_using_python.md

 ### Final thoughs ###

-This is really basic encrypting and decrypting script written in Python.
+This is really a basic encrypting and decrypting script written in Python.
 We should generate a better key with symbols, numbers and letters.
-Besides, we can compress the files into a zip files protected by password.
+Besides, we can compress the files into a zip file protected by password.
 Later, I will post something explaining how we can create cron jobs to run this little script automatically.
-If you want to modify the script to improve it, please, do it and send the revision to me.
+If you want to modify the script to improve it, please, do it and send me the revision.